truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 The phrase "cutting of the head(s)" is a clue to the *underlying principle*: "**Why** is Bitcoin P2P?"
 (Might we achieve this goal another [non-P2P] way?)

 Clearly, the "Decentralized" image still has a "head" that can be "cut off".
-In fact, worse than that, if I reorder/relabel the /images, the "decentralized" option is the most-headed of all!
+In fact (worse than that), if I reorder/relabel the /images, the "decentralized" option is the most-headed of all!

 ![diagram](/images/hierarchy.png)